sk-zk/lookaround-map/README.md

 #3: However, **the fastest option** (that I'm aware of) is my own [`heic2rgb`](https://github.com/sk-zk/heic2rgb/), which is noticeably faster than the previous two.
 Supports Linux and Windows.

+\*) except for Safari, which will gain HEIC support in version 17, but since I don't have access to a Mac at the moment, I'm unable to integrate it (plus, if you're on a Mac, you can just launch Apple Maps anyway).

 ## TODO
 - [ ] Convert and apply tilt and roll offsets